Domination of the rectangular queen's graph: Introduction

+More detail and some examples from recent work on domination of $Q_{n \times n}$ can be found in \cite{Weakley2018}.

-The first published work on nonsquare boards of which we are aware is in Watkins \cite{Watkins2004}: the values $\gamma(Q_{5 \times 12}) = 4$ and $\gamma(Q_{6 \times 10}) = 4$ (see Problem 8.4 on p.~132 and Figure 8.19 on p.~137), found by D.~C.~Fisher. \vsm
+The f{\kern0pt}irst published work on nonsquare boards of which we are aware is in Watkins \cite{Watkins2004}: the values $\gamma(Q_{5 \times 12}) = 4$ and $\gamma(Q_{6 \times 10}) = 4$ (see Problem 8.4 on p.~132 and Figure 8.19 on p.~137), found by D.~C.~Fisher. \vsm